I went to the shops almost every day last week.

 I usually only plan for dinners and some school lunches, the rest we seem to manage without too much trauma or too many extra shopping trips.
 I usually start with a list of meals that we are currently enjoying (I tend to vary my list from season to season) and then slot them in around what we have going on.

 Last year I wrote my menu plans on a calendar stuck on the fridge.
 This year I’ve been looking for printable calendar pages to use, but I hadn’t found quite what I was looking for, and hence, no menu plan and a million trips to the shops.
 But I have no excuses now… I whipped up a blank monthly template for my menu plans this morning and got to work filling it in.

 It’s just a simple grid with space for five weeks.
 I decided to just leave space to write the dates in by hand for each month – saved me time at the computer and it means I can customise them to work regardless of what date I start on.
 For mine I also added in a few things we have on a regular weekly basis like ballet and kinder and which days the girls have show and tell and sport etc.

-Edited to add – You can now get my monthly menu plan grid with the weeks starting on a Sunday for those who have requested it.
+You can now get my monthly menu plan grid with the weeks starting on a Sunday.
 Download the Sunday version here.

 You can also find weekly and fortnightly free menu plan printables here.